aungsanoo-usa/crt.sh/README.md

 - The script depends on the format of [crt.sh](https://crt.sh).
 If their website structure changes, the script might need updates.
 - Only works for domains with subdomains listed in certificate transparency logs.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Pull requests are welcome!
-Please open an issue first to discuss any major changes.

 ## Disclaimer